-We allow a five-year grace period for former executives of the company or merged companies who have consulting agreements with the surviving company.
+&lt;sup>3 We allow a five-year grace period for former executives of the company or merged companies who have consulting agreements with the surviving company.
 (We do not automatically recommend voting against directors in such cases for the first five years.)
 If the consulting agreement persists after

-This includes a director who serves on a board as a representative (as part of his or her basic responsibilities) of an investment firm with greater than 20% ownership.
+&lt;sup>4 This includes a director who serves on a board as a representative (as part of his or her basic responsibilities) of an investment firm with greater than 20% ownership.
 However, while we will generally consider him/her to be affiliated, we will not recommend voting against unless (i) the investment firm has disproportionate board representation or (ii) the director serves on the audit committee.